rssoftwareab/arrigo-support/docs/index.md

 We are trialing using an automated notification service for your convenience.
 By signing up we will notify you as soon as we have a new release available of Arrigo or any other applicable information in regards to Arrigo or its services.

+You may unsubscribe at anytime with the same link.

 [Sign-up link](http://eepurl.com/hTdlmX)